wix-incubator/unidriver/README.md

 1. Simple counter, includes jsdom tests and pupeteer tests - [src/examples/counter](examples/counter)
 2. Multi counter, includes jsdom tests and pupeteer tests.
 Reuses the driver from #2 - [src/examples/multi-counter](examples/multi-counter)
 3. Todo app - includes jsdom tests, pupeteer and selenium tests.[src/examples/todo-app](examples/todo-app)

+## Test Suite
+A standard testsuite on each adapter to ensure proper behaviour of the API on each adapter.
+It is given a working todo-app, and by testing it's features and assuming that it is working well, we can test the adapters functionality.
+Checkout [the code](src/test-suite/spec.ts) for more details

 ## Roadmap
 - Add more users to validate idea and API